 Early diagnosis and treatment for lung cancer improve survival rates.
 Without treatment, the outlook for lung cancer is poor.

-A 2013 review of studies found that the average survival time for people with NSCLC who do not receive treatment is just over 7 months.
-A 2012 review found that the survival time for untreated SCLC is in the range of 2–4 months.
+A 2013 review of studies found that the average survival time for people with NSCLC who do not receive treatment is just over

 A person’s cancer care team can help them weigh the potential benefits and risks of getting treatment.
 They may consider the following factors: